MicrosoftDocs/memdocs/sccm/apps/deploy-use/protect-apps-using-mam-policies.md

 -   **Use a policy managed app** (Android and iOS): Has the App SDK built-in.
 To add this type of app, you specify a link to the app from an app store such as the iTunes store or Google Play.
 No further processing is required for this type of app.
 For a list of the policy managed apps that are available for iOS and Android devices, see [Managed apps for Microsoft Intune mobile application management policies](https://technet.microsoft.com/en-us/library/dn708489.aspx).

--   **Use a ‚Äòwrapped‚Äô app** ‚Äì (Android and iOS): Apps that are repackaged to include the App SDK by using the **Microsoft Intune App Wrapping Tool**.
+-   **Use a ëwrappedí app** ñ (Android and iOS): Apps that are repackaged to include the App SDK by using the **Microsoft Intune App Wrapping Tool**.
 This tool is typically used to process company apps that were created in-house.
 It cannot be used to process apps that were downloaded from the app store.
 See [Prepare iOS apps for mobile application management with the Microsoft Intune App Wrapping Tool](https://technet.microsoft.com/en-us/library/dn878028.aspx) and [Prepare Android apps for mobile application management with the Microsoft Intune App Wrapping Tool](https://technet.microsoft.com/en-us/library/mt147413.aspx).

 ## Create and deploy an app with a mobile application management policy